FAQs

 Ideally, yes.
 We encourage prospective students to contact us to discuss their requirements.
 We write to all students who include disability-related information on the application form and provide information on funding and the support we can provide.
 Where necessary, we can guide students through the admissions process and help them apply for funding as well as liaise with their department, and other sources of support.

-In the summer, we ask prospective students to complete an online registration form for Disability Services and provide us with documentary evidence.
+In the summer, we ask prospective students to complete an online registration form for the Wellbeing and Inclusivity Service and provide us with documentary evidence.
 For information on how we share disability-related information, please see our confidentiality policy.
 Once we have received this information, we will draft a Personal Learning Support Plan.

 Ideally, we will be able to do this in time for your first week of lectures, but this will depend on how soon we receive the information from you, or the Assessment Centre if you have had a study needs assessment for Disabled Students’ Allowances (DSA.)
 The main thing is for you to keep in touch with us – this way, we can ensure your support is in place as soon as possible.